Near Field Communication (NFC)

 You can enable NFC card emulation and monitor the secure element transaction taking place using the NFCAdapter interface (in mobile and wearable applications).
 The secure element transaction is carried out by the device.
 The Tizen application can detect the transaction, but does not take part in it.
 Interpreting the transaction data requires knowledge about the data protocol the transaction uses.
 With the required knowledge, the application can detect whether the transaction was successful.

-To enable or disable the NFC card emulation and detect secure element transactions:
+To enable or disable the NFC card emulation and detect secure element transactions, follow these steps:

 1. Declare the required variables and obtain the NFCAdapter object using the getDefaultAdapter() method of the NFCManager interface (in mobile and wearable applications):